Tuesday, November 28, 2006

 "We are obliged to yield many things to the Papists--that with them is the Word of God, which we received from them; otherwise we should have known nothing at all about it."- Martin Luther

-That’s a fairly incredible quote from Luther, isn't it?
+That’s an incredible quote from Luther, isn't it?
 Roman Catholics frequently use it when discussing the Canon of Scripture:

 In his Commentary on John, discussing the sixteenth chapter of that Gospel, Luther admitted, "We are obliged to yield many things to the Papists--that with them is the Word of God, which we received from them; otherwise we should have known nothing at all about it."
 [Brian Harrison, Logic and Protestantism's Shaky Foundations (This Rock Volume 3, Number 12 December 1992)]

 Martin Luther makes a pertinent observation in the sixteenth chapter of his Commentary on St. John "We are obliged to yield many things to the papists [Catholics]—that they possess the Word of God which we received from them, otherwise we should have known nothing at all about it."
 [Jason Evert, How to Defend the Deuterocanonicals (This Rock Volume 11, Number 9, September 2000)].

 These are but two examples from This Rock Magazine, an actual Roman Catholic publication.
 If one were to do a quick Internet search for this quote, the quote is used often and vigorously.
 See for example, this search.
 The online defenders of Rome seem to love this quote, as if it actually proves a point for them.
 It does not.